workprinond/press-release-finetuning/README.md

 ### 11.10 Future Investigations
 With more time and compute resources:
 1. **Ablation Study on Layer Removal**: Test removing different single layers
-2. **Knowledge Distillation**: Distill knowledge from original to reduced model
+2. **DPO for style and preventing negative aspects**: Focus on a certain press release style for social media by feeding desirable and rejected prompts.
 3. **Hyperparameter Search for Reduced Architecture**: Find optimal settings for reduced model
 4. **Scaling Law Verification**: Repeat with larger base model
-5. **Enhanced Factual Evaluation**: Develop robust hallucination detection metrics
+5. **Enhanced Factual Evaluation**: Develop robust hallucination detection metrics using RAG systems